People may combine MDMA with alcohol to prolong a high, but the combination of both drugs can cause dangerous side effects.

 Time frames can vary for each individual, depending on the amount taken, age, weight, and health conditions.

-MDMA can stay in the system and show up on a drug test up to 4 days after taking it, according to the Food and Drug Administration (FDA).
+MDMA can stay in the system and show up on a drug test up to

 The American Addiction Centers state that tests can detect alcohol in the system up to 24 hours in the blood, breath, urine, and saliva, and for up to 90 days in the hair.